Loading...

 Add Protein

-Incorporate a source of protein, such as grilled chicken or tofu, to your meal.
-Protein can help slow down the absorption of carbohydrates, reducing the impact on blood sugar levels.
+Incorporate a source of protein, such as grilled chicken or tofu, into your meal.
+Protein can help slow down the absorption of carbohydrates.

 Include Healthy Fats